mgsrichard/bikesharing/README.md

 ### Daily Use by Subscribers and Customers

 In this chart, it's easier to see the larger proportion of women riders on the weekends in both groups.
 Among customers, women make up a larger share of the riders than among subscribers on all days, around 50%.
-There is no obvious rush hour in the data either for customers/non-subscribers.
+On weekends, there is no obvious rush hour in the data for customers or non-subscribers.
 The larger share of women every day and the lack of rush hour are both consistent with customers being tourists or families and couples on outings.

 ![Daily Use by Type and Gender](https://github.com/mgsrichard/bikesharing/blob/main/Resources/7%20Daily%20use%20by%20type%20and%20gender.png)